 All these things will make you cringe when you later think about it.

-I think that almost every “Dumpee” makes these mistakes – I don’t think that they are completely avoidable.
+I think that almost every “Dumpee” makes these mistakes – I don’t believe that they are completely avoidable.
 These are desperate actions by our “animal” part of the brain, fighting for survival.

 The sad thing is that they are completely useless.
 I’ve never heard that a “Dumper” came back after the “Dumpee” wrote them a gazillion e-mails begging to have mercy.